bertrandong/tp/docs/UserGuide.md

 ### Deleting a customer: `delete`

-You can delete the specified customer from your address book.
+You can delete the specified customer from Strack.io.

 Format: `delete c/CUSTOMER_ID`

 * Deletes the customer of the specified `CUSTOMER_ID`.
-* The customer_id refers to the number shown under customer id in the displayed customer contact.
+* The `CUSTOMER_ID` refers to the number shown under customer id in the displayed customer contact.
-* The customer_id **must be a positive integer** 1, 2, 3, …​
+* The `CUSTOMER_ID` **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete c/2` deletes the person with customer_id of `2` in the address book.